What To Do After a Car Accident: 7 Steps

 The accident report from the police not only provides important information about the other vehicle owner, driver, and insurance information, it creates a legal record that memorializes what occurred in the crash.
 Without a police report, most car accident cases become a “he said/she said” scenario.

-If you were involved in an Uber or Lyft accident, you will also need to report the accident to the ridesharing company through the app.
+If you were involved in a rideshare accident, you will also need to report the accident to the ridesharing company through the app.

-If you cannot get the police to the scene for whatever reason, we recommend that you obtain several pieces of information from the other driver.
+If you cannot get the police to the scene for whatever reason, we recommend that you exchange information with the other driver(s), including addresses and phone numbers.

 Better yet, ask them to be on video identifying themselves and stating what occurred in the crash, including any admission of liability.
 That way, if the person changes their story later, you have evidence that can be used to assist in your case.